andyneff/gpg_agent/README.md

 GPG_DEFAULT_CACHE - Default: 1 year.
 Set for gpg-agent.
 Units in seconds.

-CONTAINER_NAME - Default: gpg-agent_debian_8.
+CONTAINER_NAME - Default: gpg-agent.
 You can change the name used, and even deploy multiple unique instances by overwriting this when calling the bash scripts.